rohankadekodi/WineFS/Experiments.md

 ```

 ## Performance Benchmarks
-We evaluate the performance of WineFS against ext4-DAX, NOVA and xfs-DAX.
-We do not include SplitFS in the evaluation, as the performance of SplitFS is similar to ext4-DAX for the memory-mapped applications as SplitFS does not optimize memory-mapped applications, which is the main use-case for WineFS.
-We do not include PMFS because PMFS is not able to finish the process of aging after even a week, due to poor metadata indexing structures.

 The list of benchmarks and the major performance results presented in the paper are as follows: